telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 ```

 You might worry that this program will cause stack overflow if given very
-larger numbers.
+large numbers.
 However, in Lua the program is safe with any number because
 of tail-call elimination.
 (Tail-call elimination occurs when an
 implementation can detect that a function never needs to return to its caller.
 Thus, they can avoid adding a return to the caller to the stack.)